TritonDataCenter/sdc-amon/README.md

 raises an event, which passes through the relays up to the master.
 The master handles events by creating or updating alarms and sending notifications to the configured contacts, if appropriate (suppression and de-duplication rules can mean a notification is not always sent).
+The Amon Master API provides the API needed by cloudapi, and ultimately the User and Operations Portals, to allow management of Amon monitors, probes and alarms.

 # Design Overview

 There is an "Amon Master" HTTP server that runs in the "amon" smartdc zone as the "amon-master" SMF service.
 This is the endpoint for the "Amon Master API".
-The Amon Master stores long-lived Amon system data (monitors, contacts, probes) in UFDS and shorter-lived data (alarms and events) in redis (a separate "redis" smartdc zone).
+The Amon Master stores long-lived Amon system data -- monitors, contacts, probes -- in UFDS local-data (i.e. local to the datacenter) and shorter-lived data -- alarms and events -- in redis.
+Redis runs in a separate "redis" smartdc zone.

 There is an "Amon Relay" running on each compute node global zone to ferry (1) probe/monitor configuration down to Amon Agents where probes are run; and